 - Kyapi Kyapi Gyaru 【キャピキャピギャル】 – Means bimbo but originally means “happy, happy girl.”

-- Maa 【マー）】 – An interjection used often between speaking for a break between parts.”Sore wa, maa, yokattayo”.
+- Maa 【マー）】 – An interjection often used between speaking for a break between parts.”Sore wa, maa, yokattayo”.
 It has the power to slightly dampen any sort of happy meaning in the sentence though it can be used solely as a filler as well.

 - Majide 【マジで】 – A very popular way to say “Really?”, “No way!”, etc. It is the slang version of “hontou ni” and often shortened to “Maji??”

-- Mazui 【まずい】 – Literally used for food that doesn’t taste good, it can also be applied to other things that just flat out aren’t good. (like I lost the report I have to turn in to the teacher, or my friend just found out I lied to him).
+- Mazui 【まずい】 – used for food that doesn’t taste good, it can also be applied to other things that just flat out aren’t good. (like I lost the report I have to turn in to the teacher, or my friend just found out I lied to him).

 - mecha 【めちゃ】 – Osaka-ben for “a lot”, “extreme”, “absurd”, etc.

 - Mendokusai 【面倒くさい】 – A normal word used for something that’s “bothersome” or “annoying”.